 Made possible through a generous donation from the Hunter Family Foundation

-The Hunter Prize for Public Policy aims to shake up Canadian policymaking by marshalling fresh ideas, energy and voices to take on a clearly-defined “wicked problem” and improve the economic and social wellbeing of Canadians.
+The Hunter Prize for Public Policy aims to shake up Canadian policymaking by marshalling fresh ideas, energy, and voices to take on a clearly-defined “wicked problem” and improve the economic and social well-being of Canadians.
+The Hunter Prize is an initiative of Hub Canada Media funded by Centre for Civic Engagement.

 Entry deadline is